amyraawhite/CSC_345_G00nz/README.md

 INSERT EXPLANATIONS OF FINAL CODE PRODUCT AND FUNCTIONALITY

 **Frequencies Class:**<br>
-The Frequencies<T> class calculates the frequencies of the items stored in the Hashtable class.
+The Frequencies<T> class calculates the frequencies of the items by using the HashTable class.
+After frequencies have been calculated it returns an array of all the unique values and characters

 **Methods Implemented:**<br>

 Constructor:

-- Frequencies(): Constructs a new instance of the Frequencies class.
+- Frequencies(String input): Constructs a new instance of the Frequencies class with the given line of text from the user.

 Methods:

-- calculateFrequencies(T[] items): This method calculates the frequencies of each item from the HashTable Class.
+- calculateFrequencies(String input): This method calculates the frequencies of each character from the user's input

-- displayFrequencies(): This method displays the calculated frequencies to the console.
-This would be a useful method for debugging and testing the working of our algorithm.
+- returnUniques(): method returns an array only containing unique characters; rides of null placeholders from HashTable

 **TreeNode Class:**<br>
 The TreeNode class utilizes the fact that as Huffman Encoding proceeds, we end up with a Tree; therefore instead of creating two different classes for this, we give a Node the ability to be identified as a subtree; therefore essentially, we dont deal with nodes, we deal with subtrees where its possible to have just a single node.
-This reduces our code, and makesit easier to implement the printing and merging of the nodes during debugging, especially since most of this will be accomplished recursively.
+This reduces our code, and makes it easier to implement the printing and merging of the nodes during debugging, especially since most of this will be accomplished recursively.

 **Methods Implemented:**<br>